AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

    - ✅ Update existing tests to work with the modified authentication system
    - ✅ Document the changes and backward compatibility considerations

+5. ✅ **Implement Stripe Integration for Credit System**:
+   - ✅ Add Stripe configuration to the settings
+   - ✅ Create StripeService class for API interactions
+   - ✅ Implement schemas for Stripe transaction requests and responses
+   - ✅ Add new endpoint for processing Stripe transactions (/credits/stripe/add)
+   - ✅ Implement logic to analyze transactions (subscription vs. one-time purchase)
+   - ✅ Add support for finding transactions by ID or email
+   - ✅ Create documentation for the integration
+   - ✅ Add example code showing how to use the integration
+   - ✅ Update Memory Bank to track progress and update context

 ### Short-term Tasks (1-2 weeks)
 1. ✅ Document the current architecture in detail (completed in architecture.md)
 2. ✅ Create a systemPatterns.md file to document design patterns (completed)